Retirement: Lagos Educators Urged to Focus on Health, Financial Planning

 “This forum is crucial because retirement is a major life transition,” Ademola explained.
 “Adjusting to this phase requires preparation, starting now.”

-He emphasised the importance of nurturing quality relationships and repairing strained connections within their communities.
+He stressed the importance of nurturing quality relationships and repairing strained connections within their communities.

 “Many retirees find that unresolved conflicts or toxic relationships become more evident once they leave the workplace.
-Repairing relationships with spouses, neighbours, and family can ease this transition.”
+Repairing relationships with spouses, neighbours, and family can ease this transition,” he said.

 Describing retirement as a period for self-growth, Ademola encouraged retirees to view it as a chance to make amends, have open financial discussions with their partners, and learn new skills.
 He urged them to embrace a mindset of ‘less judgment, more compassion’, advising retirees to treat themselves with kindness, which would positively affect their interactions with others.